 That’s a 3.03% increase over last month or growth over $12k!
 That means 4 out of the last 6 months have seen increases over $10000 in that month.
 That’s freaking awesome and means my portfolio has grown more in those four months than I contributed in all of 2016!

-Contributions help a lot with that growth but nothing beats good old fashioned market returns once you start getting to a certain dollar level.
+Contributions help a lot with that growth.
+Still, nothing beats good old fashioned market returns once you start getting to a certain dollar level.

-The S&P 500 returned 1.77% this month and my portfolio was powered by that but also by great returns in the European markets which were buoyed by the French elections and good returns in two of my largest individual holdings, Apple and United HealthGroup which explains the out performance on my end although the contributions certainly don’t hurt that comparison either.
+The S&P 500 returned 1.77% this month and my portfolio was powered by that.
+However, great returns in the European markets buoyed by the French elections and good returns in two of my largest individual holdings helped.
+Apple and United HealthGroup were up which explains the out performance on my end.
+The contributions certainly don’t hurt that comparison either.

 My taxable accounts were up 6.2% this month and part of that is driven by a new purchase.